 The podium or the arena is huge, made of wood.
 The performances were enacted here.
 Beneath the arena, you can find a curated designed structure.
-It earned its name the hypogeum, utilized to cage and hoist animals into the podium.
+It earned its name the hypogeum, utilized to the cage and hoist animals into the podium.
 It had a pulley and lift system to alter sceneries and views in between the acts.

-I sometimes wonder that with no technological advancements at those times, yet they could come up with such a breathtaking technique.
-The only reason I selected to be in my virtual tour series, to share with my readers the intellect behind the design.
+I sometimes wonder that with no technological advancements at those times, they could come up with such a breathtaking technique.
+The only reason I selected to be in my virtual tour series, is to share with my readers the intellect behind the design.

 The Shows and Events

 Well, if you think that the shows and events were similar to the modern day theatres, you will be a bit wrong.
 Colosseum is a witness to animal fights, gladiator fights and many executions.
 It is contrary to the performances held in the modern world.
 In yesteryears, these were the passionate games and activities promoted by the rulers.
 Unbelievable yet it’s true, you can recollect the movie “Gladiator” and can strike a similarity.

 You need to ponder upon one aspect that its history and the lives of people were not similar to what we lead now.
 There has been advancement in education, mindset and thoughts of human beings.
 In yesteryears, the minds of the people revolved around wars, empowerment and showcasing valour.
 It was a sign of dignity to win against the odds.
 It was quite a normal event for such shows and performances.

 People often used to crowd at the Colosseum to catch a glimpse of their Emperors who visited the arena to greet the crowd.
 Sometimes they even attended shows and cheered the actors.
 Women performed in the comic shows using weapons made of wood.